wfschrad/World_View/README_WV.md

 * Story Card to contain single search result
 * Detail pane to render entire article
 * Saved/starred story board to house saved articles

+**Wed Goals**

+* 'Browse More' button should render new container component of all articles in 'highlight' layout, lazy-loading?

+* search listeners activate modal(s)
+* access values from selects, assign to context and use to fetch/store

+**Additional To-dos**

+* Render login state in nav
+* Save articles to DB???
+* Get some style